-8. The term "Student Conduct Board Committee" means a body of at least fifteen (15) members from which Student Conduct Board members are chosen.
-The President of the College appoints the members with the recommendation from the Dean of Students or his/her designee.
+8. The term “Student Conduct Board Committee” means a body of at least fifteen (15) members from which Student Conduct Board members are chosen.
+The President of the College appoints the members with the recommendation from the Dean of Students or their designee.
 The pool of Student Conduct Board Committee consists of at least five (5) faculty members, five (5) administrative staff members and five (5) student members.
 Appointments are for the period of one year.

-10. The term "presenter" means a College faculty member or College official appointed by the Dean of Students or her/his designee to present College misconduct cases to the Student Conduct Board.
+10. The term “presenter” means a College faculty member or College official appointed by the Dean of Students or their designee to present College misconduct cases to the Student Conduct Board.
 The presenter does not represent any one party involved but rather offers the basic information on the case at hand.
 This may be the non-voting member and procedural officer.

-11. The term "Student Conduct Advisor" means a College faculty or administrative staff who assists the accused student or complainant in a Student Conduct Board review.
-The Dean of Students or his/her designee maintains the list of available Student Conduct Advisors.
+11. The term “Student Conduct Advisor” means a College faculty or administrative staff who assists the accused student or complainant in a Student Conduct Board review.
+The Dean of Students or their designee maintains the list of available Student Conduct Advisors.
 The conduct advisor may accompany the accused student to any Board review or pre-review meeting.
 The conduct advisor is chosen by the accused or complainant and may address the Student Conduct Board within a limited focus as determined by the presenter.

-12. The term "Student Conduct Administrator" means a College official authorized by the Dean of Students or his/her designee on a case-by-case basis to determine whether students have violated the Student Code of Conduct and to impose sanctions upon students found to have violated the Student Code of Conduct.
+12. The term “Student Conduct Administrator” means a College official authorized by the Dean of Students or their designee on a case-by-case basis to determine whether students have violated the Student Code of Conduct and to impose sanctions upon students found to have violated the Student Code of Conduct.